 - Can efficiently operate at lower flows with no concern of reduced life.

-The Hydra-Cell pumps successfully achieved the customer’s goals of reducing costs and increasing efficiency to their slurry operations.
+The Hydra-Cell pumps successfully achieved the customer’s goals of reducing costs and increasing efficiency in their slurry operations.

 - Increased Glandwater pump reliability, resulting in less downtime.

 - The pumps were easier to maintain in the field

 - Mechanical efficiency is higher than the centrifugal pumps

 - Fewer parts meant less maintenance and reduced replacement costs